Ntare I of Burundi

 Ntare I Kivimira Savuyimba Semunganzashamba Rushatsi Cambarantama was the Mwami of Burundi from 1675 to 1709.
 He was a legendary descendant of the Ntwero family, and the first king of Burundi.
 His mother's name was Inanjonaki.

 Ntare established the Sentare, a tribunal of judges to handle property disputes between chiefs.

 There are two main founding legends for Burundi.
 Both suggest that the nation was founded by a man named Cambarantama.
 A legend says it originated in Rwanda.
 The other version, more common in precolonial Burundi, says it originates from the southern state of Buha.

-To celebrate this great king, "NTARE RUSHATSI, The Lion and the Sheep" A critically acclaimed 2D animated short film about the life of King Ntare Rushatsi was created by Burundian director Nifasha Florian in 2019.
+To celebrate the king, the film "NTARE RUSHATSI, The Lion and the Sheep" was created by Burundian director Nifasha Florian in 2019.